jeju5/winner-winter/learning/jeju5/modern-react-with-redux.md

   * In short, we write into 'jsx' for simplicity.
 This gets rendered into javascript by babel, which eventually creates DOM element.
   * Then why use 'jsx' instead of making 'React.creaateElement(..)' call by my self
     * => It is not mandatory, but it simplifies our code.
-* JSX Syntax #1: Inline Styling
+* JSX Syntax: Inline Styling
-  1. 'double curly' the double quote.
+  * 1. 'double curly' the double quote.
-  2. 'camel case' the hyphen
+  * 2. 'camel case' the hyphen
-  3. 'comma or remove' the semicolon
+  * 3. 'comma or remove' the semicolon
-  4. 'single quote' the property
+  * 4. 'single quote' the property
   * HTML
     ```html
     <div style="background-color: blue; color: white;"></div>